Rutgers Scarlet Knights football: Recognized players

 The early 1990s brought in a great recruiting class for Rutgers football, featuring running backs Bruce Presley and Terrell Willis.
 Together they were known as "Thunder and Lightning," they racked up 5,889 yards combined earning Presley with second team Freshman All-American honors in 1992, and Willis with first team Freshman All-American honors in 1993.

 In 1994, tight end Marco Battaglia came onto the scene as a force.
 In his career "on the banks," Marco went from 27 catches, to 58, to 69 catches in 1995.
 With great size at 6'3", 245 lbs, he was drafted in the second round of the 1996 NFL draft.

+Rutgers quarterback Mike McMahon played from 1997 to 2000, left as the all-time passing leader in Rutgers history with a total of 6,608 yards passing.